Roza Eskenazi: Athens

-International career
+International breakthrough

 Before long, her career extended beyond the political boundaries of Greece to the Greek Diaspora.
 Together with Tomboulis, she traveled to Egypt, Albania, and Serbia, receiving a warm reception not only from the local Greek communities, but from the Turkish communities as well.
 Her music had a certain edginess to it, and one of her songs, Πρέζα όταν Πιείς ("When You Take Heroin"), was even censored by Greek dictator Ioannis Metaxas.
 As a result of his decisions, many other traditional Rebetiko artists were marginalized, though a new trend in the genre, led by Vassilis Tsitsanis, was gaining ground.

-World War II
+Second World War

 Within a short time, however, Greece's own independence would be challenged.
 By 1940, Italy invaded, and in 1941 the German army occupied the country.
 Despite the repressive regime, she continued performing, and in 1942, she even opened up her own nightclub, Krystal, together with her son Paraschos, with whom she had since been reunited.
-Although she was a Jew, she had managed to obtain a fake baptismal certificate, though her safety was also ensured by an affair she had with a German officer.

-Eskenazi was hardly a traitor or even a collaborator.
+As a Jew, she was in danger, as Adolf Eichmann had arrived in Greece in 1943 to oversee the deportation of Jews from Athens and Thessaloniki to concentration camps.
+Some Athenian Jews were able to blend in with the local Greek Orthodox community and evade deportation.
+Angelos Evert, Police Chief of Athens, issued false papers to Jews with Greek names, with affidavits confirming that they are Greek Orthodox Christians.
+Eskenazi was one of one-thousand local Greek Jews to receive such a document and assured her safety through an affair with a German officer.

 She used her privileged position to support the local resistance, and hid resistance fighters and even English agents in her home.
 She was also able to rescue Jews in both Athens and Thessaloniki.
 Among those she saved from deportation to Auschwitz was her own family.
 By 1943, her cover finally crumbled, and Eskenazi was arrested.
 She spent three months in jail before a concerted effort by her German lover and her son succeeded in getting her released.
 She spent the rest of the war in hiding, fearful that she might be arrested again.